 "Where did you get this?"

 "I promised I wouldn't say.
-The same way you are not going to," she said meanly driving a finger deep into my shoulder until I flinched.
+The same way you're not going to," she said meanly driving a finger deep into my shoulder until I flinched.

 I slapped her hand away, and said, "If it's so great, why don't you use it?"

-Glancing about nervously, she loudly proclaimed, "Because I OBEY the Order's rules," Focusing back on me, her voice dropped to a whisper, "Unless I have good reason not to."
+Glancing about nervously, she loudly proclaimed, "Because I obey all the Order's rules," Focusing back on me, her voice dropped to a whisper, "Unless I have good reason not to."

 "More like a free trip to trouble.
 Even if no one recognizes me, there's no way I'll pass for an initiate."